cfabiolongo/cfabiolongo/README.md

 - 💞️ I’m up for collaboration on Large Language Models and MAS, to build hybrid symbolic/sub-symbolic solutions

-- 📫 How to reach me: fabiol.longo@cnr.it
+- 📫 How to reach me: fabio.longo@cnr.it

 <!---
 cfabiolongo/cfabiolongo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.